Disclosure: This site contains affiliate links. I earn a commission if you purchase through them — at no extra cost to you. See full disclosure →

 Thumbnails are the single biggest CTR lever on YouTube.
 AI helps with the image.
 AI does not (yet) help with the design.
 You'll still need to be the taste arbiter.

 My workflow: Generate the background or character in Midjourney ($10/mo for Basic).
-Composite, add text, and finish in Canva Pro ($13/mo).
-Total: $23/month for unlimited thumbnails that don't look AI-generated.
+Composite, add text, and finish in Canva Pro ($15/mo — price increased from $13 in 2025).
+Total: $25/month for unlimited thumbnails that don't look AI-generated.

 Avoid: "AI thumbnail generators."
 Every single one I've tested produces output that's instantly clockable as AI.
 Audiences scroll past them.
 CTR drops.